daskeyboard/daskeyboard.io/applet-development/index.md

   }
 ```

-Here is the complete content of the javascript file:
+Finally, here is the complete content of `index.js` file:

 ```javascript
 // Library to track cpuUsage